Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Occasional Nature of Transactions

 The transactions from a State have to be occasional and non-recurring to term the person as a casual taxable person.
-Frequent transactions may require taking normal registration.
+In contrast, frequent transactions may require taking normal registration.

 No Fixed Place of Business

-The person should not have a fixed place of business, branch or agency in that State from where the transactions are to be undertaken.
+Additionally, the person must not have a fixed place of business, branch, or agency in the State where they conduct transactions.

 Involved in Supply